-between Europe and the West Coasts of the US, Central America, South America, and Asia; and US inter-coastal.

-Today, the Panama Canal is in the midst of a significant expansion, slated for completion in 2014,21 which would allow most Post Panama vessels to use the canal.
+The main trading routes using the Panama Canal today are between the Eastern coast of the US and Asia as well as the West Coast of South and Central America; between Europe and the West Coasts of the US, Central America, South America, and Asia; US inter-coastal; and others.
+Today, the Panama Canal is in the midst of a significant expansion, slated for completion in 2014, which would allow most Post Panamax vessels to use the canal.
 To complement the expansion, the Panamanian Government is in the process of investing in expanded port facilities and logistics parks.

-19.5.2 Government and Regulations
+5.2 Government and Regulations

 In general, many industrial clusters include and/or are in close contact with government-related entities associated with the type of cluster under consideration.
-For a logistics cluster this is achieved through local trade associations, export support offices, chambers of commerce offices, etc.
+For a logistics cluster this may include trade associations, export support offices, chambers of commerce offices, etc.

-Much of the infrastructure investment exemplified above is financed and advanced by local and central governments, especially in the initial stages of development, unlike other industrial clusters, where government investment increases as the cluster grows and its ability to influence government investment grows.
+Much of the infrastructure investment exemplified above is financed and advanced by local and central governments, especially in the initial stages of development, unlike other industrial clusters where government investment increases as the cluster grows and its ability to influence government investment grows.